 Based on the results of the Survey, this Report focuses on Ukraine's new Civil and Commercial Codes, company laws, antimonopoly legislation and other areas of law that are most important for the investment climate in Ukraine.
-Together with the Survey, this Report played an integral role in framing the issues that were later discussed at a Roundtable conference held on 19 May 2004 in Kiev (the "Roundtable") and focused on how best to improve the situation for enterprise development and the investment climate for domestic and international investors in Ukraine.
+Together with the Survey, this Report played an integral role in framing the issues that were later discussed at a Roundtable conference held on 19 May 2004 in Kiev (the Roundtable), focused on how best to improve the situation for enterprise development and the investment climate for domestic and international investors in Ukraine.
 Indeed, the Roundtable's findings very closely tracked the observations and suggested courses of action described and laid out in the Survey and in this Report.

-The Roundtable discussions highlighted the importance of this Project.
+Roundtable discussions The highlighted importance of this Project.
 Roundtable participants described the present-day legal situation in Ukraine as needing crucial and timely improvements in order to satisfy the requirements of the domestic business sector and attract needed foreign investments.
-Following up on the ideas and comments expressed in the opening remarks by the representatives of the OECD, the Delegation of the European Commission, the Ministry of Justice of Ukraine and the Ukraine, all Roundtable participants agreed that establishing a transparent, stable and fair national legal system is essential to attracting a stable flow of foreign investments into Ukraine's economy as well as
+Following up on the ideas and comments expressed in the opening remarks by the representatives of the OECD, the Delegation of the European Commission, the Ministry of Justice of Ukraine and the Verkhovna Rada of Ukraine, all Roundtable participants agreed that establishing a transparent, stable and fair national legal system is essential to attracting a stable flow of foreign investments into Ukraine's economy as well as ensuring equitable "rules of the game" for all businesses.